 At Marshfield Clinic Health System, we have been offering telehealth appointments for over 20 years and can help address concerns you may have.

 “Setting up an appointment will be too complicated.”

 Telehealth at home appointments are more user-friendly than you may think.

-“If you have used Skype or other video conferencing software before, then you’ve already experienced what a telehealth at home appointment will be like,” said Chris Meyer, Director, Virtual Health, at Marshfield Clinic Health System.
+“If you have used video conferencing software before, then you’ve already experienced what a telehealth at home appointment will be like,” said Sonny Miranda, nurse and solutions analyst at Marshfield Clinic Health System.

 Prior to the visit, the provider’s office will call you.
 They will collect your information, address any questions and direct you to click the link to start your visit.

 “My phone or laptop won’t be able to support this type of call.”

 To start your call, you need an internet connection and a laptop with camera, speakers and microphone, or a smartphone such as an iPhone or Android.